SpencerCDixon/SpenceBoy/Docs/dev-log.md

 ### What did I get done today?

-* Add a new Vector class to SD which is needed for breakpoints/watchpoints
+* Add a new Vector class to SD which is needed for breakpoints/watchpoints in Debugger
+* Add useful testing macros
+* Improve test output using new macros

 ---